lauris/awesome-typescript/README.md

 - [TypeScript in 5 minutes](https://www.typescriptlang.org/docs/handbook/typescript-in-5-minutes.html) - Really simple getting started guide for TypeScript.
 - [When to Use TypeScript](https://khalilstemmler.com/articles/when-to-use-typescript-guide/) - A Detailed Guide Through Common Scenarios.
+- [Using TypeScript with React](https://simonknott.de/articles/Using-TypeScript-with-React.html) - How to use TypeScript with React.

 # Projects